 The banking sector in Canada is almost as old as the American one, however, the two are very different from one another, and even more so when it comes to commercial banking.
 The American banking sector is more competitive with almost 5000 banks, compared to the 85 Canadian banks that exist.
 Historically the Canadian banking sector favors stability over experimentation – mimicking the British system.
 Also, the American banks have less regulations compared to the Canadian ones.

 Although there’s hardly any evidence that Canadian Banks are less likely to approve loans for small and medium enterprises, it does seem that most such Canadian businesses are funded by personal loans.
 However, a few of the main downsides of American financial institutions is the lack of national branching, and less coverage a single institution is usually willing to give.
 As a result, most enterprises in the US work with more than one bank.
-In Canada, most businesses deal with a single bank only, which is much more convenient.
+In Canada, most businesses only deal with a single bank, which is much more convenient.

 Canada’s lower capital gains tax draws entrepreneurs across the border